Unity-Technologies/com.unity.webrtc/Documentation~/en/videostreaming.md

 }
 ```

-When selecting a hardware encoder, number of tracks that can be used simultaneously may be limited depending on the graphic device's limitations.
-Generally, up to **two tracks** can be used simultaneously with an NVIDIA Geforce card.
+When using hardware encoding, the number of tracks that can be used simultaneously may be limited depending on the graphic device's limitations.
+Generally, up to **two tracks** can be used simultaneously on an NVIDIA Geforce card.
 For details, see the [NVDIA Codec SDK documentation](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix).

 See the section on **Streamless tracks** under [`PeerConnection.addTrack`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/addTrack) in the MDN documentation for information on simultaneously receiving multiple tracks in the browser.